 Make a birthday special and memorable!
 This is a great way to introduce children to this fun and energetic Brazilian art.
 For more information, contact us .

 Organized by Project Capoeira, Brazilian Day Philadelphia celebrates the Brazilian Independence Day.
-The festival celebrates, promotes, and shares Brazilian arts and culture while fostering intercultural exchange and uniting the Brazilian community.
-The festival presents a high energy experience with Brazilian arts and culture designed to engage, educate, and inspire participants in the Greater Philadelphia region.
-In addition, the festival empowers and unifies the Brazilian community by celebrating the diverse ethnic heritage that makes Brazil unique and rich in cultural pride.
-Brazilian Day Philadelphia has become one of the most popular events in the annual PECO Multicultural Series.
+The festival celebrates, promotes, and shares Brazilian arts and culture in the Greater Philadelphia region while fostering intercultural exchange and uniting the Brazilian community.
+Since 2014, the festival presents a high energy experience with Brazilian arts and culture designed to engage, educate, and inspire participants.

 For more information, visit Project Capoeira on Facebook.

-Visit Team Brazil’s Facebook page for the city-wide soccer tournament that uses sports to bring people together and showcase Philadelphia’s rich cultural diversity.
+Visit Philadelphia Brazilian National Soccer Team’s Facebook page for the city-wide soccer tournament that uses sports to bring people together and showcase Philadelphia’s rich cultural diversity.
+Making friendships through soccer.